Puglia – Campania (IT)

 Text: Viviana Rubbo

-Powerscape is a journey on the ridges of the sub-Apennines called Daunio in the Apulia region; a route across the most productive wind farms in Italy.
+Powerscape is a journey on the ridges of the sub-Apennine called Daunio in the Apulia region; a route across the most productive wind farms in Italy.
 Travelling the peaks of Campania and Puglia, you walk the slopes of Faeto, the brown hills of Rocchetta Sant’Antonio, Lacedonia up to Candela.
-September, the land has been recently plowed and forms a pattern of large dark clods, black smoke ground and the yellow of the stubble.
+September, the land has been recently plowed and forms a pattern of large dark clumps, black smoke ground and yellow stubble.
+The rhythm of the blades beats the time and continues hypnotic to the infinity.
 The border between Campania and Puglia is dotted with flags : lands of conquest.
 And in fact, it’s not just any place.
 It is one of the most productive ‘wind mines’.

 On the Apulian side, the little village of Faeto (627 ab) and Sant’Agata di Puglia (1959 ab), are among the first ten municipalities, albeit very small, of the great Italian wind power (data from Lega Ambiente 2017 Report, “I comuni rinnovabili”).
 What does it mean?
 Puglia contributes significantly with approximately 28.9% of national wind production.
 In Italy, there are 293 municipalities with large wind farms (made up of towers with powers exceeding 200 kW) that largely exceed the needs of resident families.
 Of the 334 Italian Municipalities equipped with these plants, the report continues, 7 of those produce between the 99% and 70% of the local needs, another 7 between 69% and 50% and 11 between 49% and 20%.
 All the rest stays under this threshold.
 At present in Italy, the so-called municipalities of the wind power reach number 904, 4.5% of the Italian municipalities.